-2. Key Issues
+3. Key Issues

-- 2.1 During last winter, the health sector experienced their usual winter surge of presentations at primary care and in the acute settings with an increase in falls and frailty and other environmental related or triggered conditions.
-This last winter saw the same winter pressures with the additional burden of vulnerable members of the population being at further risk from the impacts of cost of living and the energy crisis. - 2.2 The Council has a continued opportunity to maximise its assets that were normally underutilised at weekends, to help create 'warm places' for our residents by opening the open Fordbridge Centre and Greeno Centre on alternative Saturdays.
+- 3.1 The Council has a continued opportunity to maximise its assets that were normally underutilised at weekends, to help support our residents by opening the open Fordbridge Centre and Greeno Centre on alternative Saturdays.
 The offer includes a subsidised hot lunch and hot drinks to take home and also includes opportunities for social interaction, watching TV, reading the paper, playing games or light exercise.
-A shower is also made available at the Greeno Centre, which is available for those residents whose families or carers can support when using the shower. - 2.3 Staff have been asked to cover these shifts by consent and both HR and Unison were consulted.
+A shower is also made available at the Greeno Centre, which is available for those residents whose families or carers can support when using the shower. - 3.2 Staff have been asked to cover these shifts by consent and both HR and Unison were consulted.
 Independent Living could not offer shift swaps as staff capacity is low, but full-time staff receive a time and a half payment for Saturday work.
-Staff are required to have food preparation, manual handling, and safeguarding training to cover this provision. - 2.4 If the 6 day a week offer continues there will be a significant additional cost, which may attract external funding, but will ultimately be the subject of a growth bid adding up to 20% of the budgeted costs of running a community centre.
-This described in more detail in the options element. - 2.5 In the event that the additional provision is agreed then the number of attendees will be limited to those who can transport themselves, as Spelride does not operate on a Saturday.
-Independent Living does have access to minibus transport but vehicle capacity and trained staff availability are limiting factors. - 2.6 If the current provision is extended, we would need to consult with relevant staff and review the agreement which is in place, as currently we are paying staff overtime to cover the opening of the centres.
-If this offer is going to be extended for a fixed period or a permanent arrangement, then we would need to consider amending staff contracts to include Saturday opening and giving a day off during the week to offset, which will also have implications for other community centre staff. - 2.7 Uptake of the current provision has been steady each week, with approximately 60 meals per week being provided at the Fordbridge Centre, and approximately 15 meals per week at the Greeno Centre.
+Staff are required to have food preparation, manual handling, and safeguarding training to cover this provision. - 3.3 If the 6 day a week offer continues there will be a significant additional cost, which may attract external funding, but will ultimately be the subject of a growth bid adding up to 20% of the budgeted costs of running a community centre.
+This described in more detail in the options element. - 3.4 If the current provision is extended, we would need to consult with relevant staff and review the agreement which is in place, as currently we are paying staff overtime to cover the opening of the centres.
+If this offer is going to be extended for a fixed period or a permanent arrangement, then we would need to consider amending staff contracts to include Saturday opening and giving a day off during the week to offset, which will also have implications for other community centre staff. - 3.5 Uptake of the current provision has been steady each week with gradual increased uptake.